AppDevNext/ChangeLog/README.md

 2. Create translations of this `changelog_master.xml` file in files named `changelog.xml` under language-specific versions of `res/xml/`, e.g. `res/xml-de/changelog.xml`.

-## Usage git changelog
+## B: Usage git changelog
-To generate a git changelog, grouped by tag you can run `getTagGroupedGitlog` `from git submodule buildSrc/src/main/kotlin/info/git/versionHelper`
+To generate a git changelog, grouped by tag you can run `getTagGroupedGitlog` from git submodule `buildSrc/src/main/kotlin/info/git/versionHelper`
 This will automatic generate a changelog based on git history, grouped by tags.

 ```kts